 Frequent Travelers

-People Who “Hate Exercise”
+People Who Dislike Exercise

 Advanced Athletes

 Short intense sessions complement longer training and maintain fitness during deload weeks or injury recovery.
+A 2-minute high-intensity bout preserves neuromuscular activation patterns and cardiovascular conditioning without adding meaningful recovery cost to an already demanding training schedule.

 Desk Workers